Burrata Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you don’t know, burrata is a type of mozzarella cheese that’s formed into a pouch and then filled with soft, stringy curd (called stracciatella) and cream.
+Burrata is a type of mozzarella cheese that’s formed into a pouch and then filled with soft, stringy curd (called stracciatella) and cream.
+In other words, it’s like a little pillow of cheesy goodness sent from up above.

-How to make Burrata Salad
+How to Make Burrata Salad

 Make the Homemade Croutons

-Test at 10 minutes and adjust accordingly.
+Test at 8 minutes and adjust accordingly.
 They won’t really brown, but they will get crispy.
 Then set them aside to cool while you make the rest of the burrata salad.

-Make the homemade Balsamic Vinaigrette
+Make the Dressing

-Assemble the salad
+Assemble the Burrata Salad

 Arrange the greens on a large serving platter or in a large salad bowl.
 I personally prefer a shallow serving bowl for this burrata salad so that every serving has a little bit of everything (cheese, croutons, tomatoes, etc.).
 I used a noodle bowl from crate and barrel but they no longer sell it – I love this one though.